reedgroup/reedgroup.github.io/docs/GraduateStudentResources/LongTermStorage.md

 ![](../images/globus2.png)

+There could be an issue in accessing CUBE Cluster using [Globus](https://www.globus.org/) (which is straight forward as explained for Hopper Cluster).
+On the CUBE, Globus endpoint requires an additional setup as defined in this [link](https://docs.globus.org/globus-connect-personal/install/linux/).
+This requires installation and configuration of Globus Connect Personal.
+Globus Connect Personal should run in the background on the CUBE to access/transfer your folder/data using [Globus](https://www.globus.org/).

 4. Then, simply click "start" and wait for the transfer to complete.
 You can always transfer data back to Hopper if needed.